SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 7. Save your changes.

 8. In VS Code, open **module.json**, in the repository property, change the URI to **LOGIN SERVER/vehicletelemetrysimulator**, replacing the login server value with your container registry login server value.
+The login server takes the form of **[container repository name].azurecr.io**.

     ![In the JSON editor the image repository property is highlighted showing the repository for the compiled image.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image199.png 'Image Repository property')